veertuinc/anka-docs/content/en/docs/Getting Started/starting-and-accessing-your-vm.md

 > To inherit the host's environment, use `anka run --env` command.
 However, existing VM variables will not be overridden by host's variables.
 You can also pass them inside of a file like `anka run --env-file environment.txt`, where environment.txt is a text file in the form `VARIABLE=VALUE`, one variable per line.

-> An advanced usage example of `anka run` inside of a bash script can be found [HERE](https://github.com/veertuinc/getting-started/blob/master/ANKA_BUILD_CLOUD/create-tags.bash)
+> An advanced usage example of `anka run` inside of a bash script can be found in our [Getting Started Repo's Tag Creation Script](https://github.com/veertuinc/getting-started/blob/master/create-vm-template-tags.bash)

 ## Anka View

+> On Big Sur, many of the resolution/graphics features in Anka View do not work unless you [manually install addons]({{< relref "docs/Anka Virtualization/command-reference.md#install-addons">}})

 {{< include file="shared/content/en/docs/Anka Virtualization/partials/view/_index.md" >}}